danieltott/nextjs-app-router-example/README.md

 The `main` branch (what you're looking at right now) has the full thing, each Pull Request is based off of the other, starting with the Base Install.

+See the full running app [here on Vercel](https://nextjs-app-router-example.vercel.app/)

 ## 0: Base install

 _(branch only, no PR)_